Trevader24135/CSE210ProtoGame/README.md

 This game is built on a from-scratch DIY raycast 3D engine with emulated 3d rendering based on the PyGame library.
 This game controls much like the original doom or castle wolfenstein, and the objective is to escape the dungeon fighting your way past hordes of goblins.

+The game is launched by running the main script in the main folder, "ProtogameBare.py"